adap/flower/examples/quickstart-pandas/README.md

 # Federated Learning with Pandas and Flower (Quickstart Example)

 > \[!CAUTION\]
-> This example uses Flower's low-level API which is a preview feature and subject to change.
+> This example uses Flower's low-level API which remains a preview feature and subject to change.

 This introductory example to Flower uses [Pandas](https://pandas.pydata.org/), but deep knowledge of Pandas is not necessarily required to run the example.
 However, it will help you understand how to adapt Flower to your use case.
 This example uses [Flower Datasets](https://flower.ai/docs/datasets/) to download, partition and preprocess the [Iris dataset](https://huggingface.co/datasets/scikit-learn/iris).